 Door Guide Rails & Rollers

-Instead of traditional hinges, the doors are supported by ROLLERS rolling along two GUIDE RAILS
+Instead of traditional hinges, the doors are supported by ROLLERS rolling along three GUIDE RAILS.

-If one of the tyres on the ROLLERS becomes worn or split then bear in mind that the load is taken mostly by the centre ROLLER.
-Check by fully opening the door and watch the ROLLERS rotate as the door starts to close.
+If one of the tyres on the middle or lower rollers becomes worn or split then bear in mind that the load is taken mostly by the centre roller.
+Check by fully opening the door and watch and listen to the rollers rotating as the door closes.

-Always clean the GUIDE RAILS - do NOT oil/grease them.
-Should the paint get wrinkly or worn; using a flat file and emery paper, gently rub down the lower running surfaces until they are smooth.
+Keep the guide rail clean - do NOT oil/grease them as they need friction to rotate.
+Should the paint get wrinkly or worn, use a flat file and emery paper,and gently rub down the lower running surfaces until they are smooth.
 Up to you if you repaint them; I don't myself.

-I oiled the ROLLER bearings on one car and the vital large ROLLER and the paint on the GUIDE RAIL running surfaces failed on both sides about two years later.
-Possibly some oil did stray onto the roller and guide surfaces though I thought I had cleaned them off.
+I oiled the centre roller bearings on one car and the vital large roller and the paint on the guide rail running surfaces failed on both sides about two years later.
+Possibly some oil had strayed onto the roller and guide surfaces though I thought I had cleaned them off.

 At the moment, (2015) complete new middle hinge assemblies, part numbers 9033S8 (left) and 9033S7 (right) are available from Peugeot for about £78 including VAT each.
 In 2018, these parts have increased £106 including VAT

-Hinge assemblies are no longer available from Peugeot (2023).
+Hinge assemblies are no longer available from Peugeot (2023), so read on if repair is needed.

-both middle door ROLLERS on the green car (50,000 miles) had split their nylon/rubber running surfaces NOTE THAT the original ROLLER assemblies had a third bolt under the door cover so the door covers have to come off early cars as well, but the job is fairly straightforward.
+Both middle door rollers on the green car (50,000 miles) had split their nylon/rubber running surfaces.
+The original roller assemblies had a third bolt under the door liner so the door liners have to come off early cars, but this is fairly straightforward if necessary.

-New middle ROLLER assemblies only use two mounting points so will be much quicker to change next time as the inner door covers don't have to come off.
+Newer middle roller assemblies only use two mounting points so will be much quicker to change next time as the door liners won't have to come off.

 remove the corner trim by removing the Torx30 bolt and unclipping as shown

-These are the main ROLLER assembly mounting screws; they are Torx30
+These are the main roller assembly mounting bolts; they are Torx30 headed M6x1.0 bolts.

-This is the third T30 bolt (2005/6 models only) which means the door cover has to come off to remove.
+This is the third T30 bolt (2005/6 models only) which means the door lining has to come off to remove.

-after removing the three bolts (two on later cars) the hinge with rubber seal pulled out against spring pressure (careful wih fingers) and was easy to slide off the GUIDE RAIL.
+After removing the three bolts (two on later cars) the hinge with rubber seal pulled out against spring pressure (careful with fingers) and slid off the guide rail.

-As new hinges are no longer available, I fitted a new tyreless roller in this manner: (September 2024)
+New hinges were no longer available by 2024, I fitted a new tyreless roller to an old hinge this way:

 "Sourcing map 628-2RS Deep Groove Ball Bearings 8mm x 24mm x 8mm Double Sealed Chrome Steel P6(ABEC3) 2pcs"

-NOTE: these bearings have Outer Diameter: 25mm; Inner Diameter: 8mm; Width: 8mm and have no "tyres" so should last well.
+NOTE: these bearings have Outer Diameter: 24mm; Inner Diameter: 8mm; Width: 8mm.
+They have no "tyres" and appear to be lasting well.
+The sleeve is a simple spacer to fit the larger bearing on to the resulting stub.
 In practice, it rolls smoothly, with a slight, but not obvious, harshness.

 First clean the hinge removed from the car (or a second-hand "spare" hinge).

-Then grind off the end of the spigot holding the faulty roller and remove the old roller.
+Then grind off the end of the spigot holding the faulty roller and remove the old roller (this is the only slightly difficult bit).

 This shows the sleeve and bearing ready to fit onto the spigot.